-Yes, there are vegetables that grow in shade, at least partial shade.
+Yes, there are many delicious vegetables that grow in shade, at least partial shade.
 Great news for gardeners with less than full sun!

 Do you have a shady garden?
 If you gave up on growing food because you think you have too much shade, you’ll be pleased to know that as little as 3 hours of sunlight can yield you some tasty garden veggies if you know which to choose.

 Many plants actually do better with some shade, as full sun and too much heat can cause the soil to dry out and the plants to bolt.

 As the trees on my lot have matured, more of my garden is shaded for part of the day, which is nice for keeping cooler while I garden, not so great for growing long-season, heat-loving veggies.
 I reserve the sunniest parts of the yard for sun-loving crops like tomatoes and cucumbers but grow plenty of other food in much less than full sun, especially early in the season, before my CSA has opened and I need some greens.
 These early spring crops also benefit from the fact that the trees haven’t leafed out yet.